 How to cook dried beans without soaking

-Step 1.
-Rinse dry beans and place in a large pot or dutch oven
+- Rinse dry beans and place in an oven-safe pot.

-Step 2.
-Fill water to cover beans by two or three inches.
+- Fill water to cover beans by two or three inches and add salt.

-Step 4.
-Check for doneness (by tasting a bean); bake longer, if needed.
+- Check for doneness with a taste-test; bake longer, in 30-minute increments, if needed.